Megumi Yokota: History

 Megumi Yokota was abducted on 15 November 1977 at the age of thirteen while walking home from school in her seaside village in Niigata Prefecture.
 It's believed that she was abducted because she happened to witness activities of North Korean agents in Japan and so the agents wanted to silence her.
 North Korean agents reportedly dragged her into a boat and took her straight to North Korea to a facility, where she was taught the Korean language.
 She was eventually assigned to a university where North Korean spies were taught foreign languages, customs and practices.
-Here she taught Japanese to spies who were being trained to infiltrate Japan.
+Here she taught Japanese to would-be spies, who were being trained to infiltrate Japan.
 Also at the earlier facility were two South Korean high school students, aged 18 and 16, who had been abducted from South Korea in August 1977 and in August the next year, three more 16-year-old South Korean students were abducted and taken to the same facility.
 These included Kim Young-nam, who would reportedly later marry Yokota.

 After many years of speculation and no new leads, in January 1997, information about Megumi's abduction was disclosed to Yokota's parents by Tatsukichi Hyomoto, a secretary to Diet member Atsushi Hashimoto, by a phone call.
-In 2002, North Korea admitted that she and others had been abducted, but claimed that she had committed suicide on March 13, 1994, and returned what it said were her cremated remains.
+In 2002, North Korea admitted that she and others had been abducted, but claimed that she had committed suicide on 13 March 1994, and returned what it said were her cremated remains.
 Japan stated that a DNA test showed they could not have been her remains (although it was later discovered that a junior faculty member with no previous analysis of cremated specimens had tested the remains and may have accidentally contaminated them), and her family does not believe that she would have committed suicide.
 She is believed to have been abducted by Sin Gwang-su.